 Quimixto is an enjoyable place to hang out with friends for the day!

 While there are beaches within the city limits of Puerto Vallarta, the one outside of it are considerably better.

 Quimixto beach is one of the most beautiful I have come across, even more so than Yelapa or San Pancho.
 However, most tourists don’t seem to come here!

 There are a couple of restaurants here where you can enjoy lunch right on the beach.
 You can get cheap and tasty ceviche tostadas for only 30 pesos each!

 Unlike many other beaches around Puerto Vallarta, Quimixto isn’t packed with vendors trying to sell you things, making this one of the most relaxing beaches to hang out on.
 There is a long stretch of beautiful golden beach you’ll have almost to yourself.

 Arrive back in Quimixto beach around 12:30 and enjoy lunch at one of the restaurants on the beach.
-Then, spend the rest of the afternoon relaxing on the pristine beaches.
-There is a beach bar, or you can pick up snacks and drinks from one of the local shops in town.
+Spend the rest of the afternoon relaxing on the pristine beaches.
+Enjoy lunch at one of the restaurants, or you can pick up snacks and drinks from one of the local shops in town.

 Get the last boat back around 5 pm and enjoy the stunning sunset on the way back.

 Maybe you want to spend more time in Quimixto.
 I don’t blame you!
 There are a few wellness retreats here that are ideal if you want to spend a few days relaxing.

 El Grullo Naturista is a Boutique Hotel & Wellness Retreat.
 This eco-resort features boho-style casitas facing the sea, a spa, wellness experiences, outdoor activities, and various wellness services.